KSahithyan/tv-shows-api/README.md

 If you want to contribute to this project, do these.

-1. Find a bug/error and open an issue here.
+1. Find a bug/error and open an issue on github.
 2. Find a bug/error/improvement, fix it (by developing) and pull request.
-3. Add your favorite shows to the data.json.
+3. Add your favorite shows to the [data object in data-gen.ts](./src/data-gen.ts#L10).
+Make sure there are no errors.

 ## Development